compulim/react-define-as-custom-element/README.md

 ### Rendering as shadow root

-Rendering to shadow root is supported by passing `shadowRoot` options, which is equivalent to the options passed to `HTMLElement.attachShadow()` function.
+Rendering to shadow root is supported by passing `shadowRoot` options, which is equivalent to the options passed to [the `HTMLElement.attachShadow()` function](https://developer.mozilla.org/en-US/docs/Web/API/Element/attachShadow).

 ```ts
 import { defineAsCustomElement } from 'react-define-as-custom-element';